ouun/kirki-module-fonts_upload/README.md

 # Kirki Font Uploads
-This module allows uploading (woff, otf) fonts via the regular WP Media Upload.
+This module allows uploading fonts (.woff, .woff2) via the regular WP Media Upload.
 Simply upload the font and it will be available in Typography Fields as Standard Font.
 Additionally the `@font-face` CSS is added to Kirki CSS Module output.